Odysseus: Journey home to Ithaca

 The next day Odysseus and Telemachus visit the country farm of his old father Laërtes.
 The citizens of Ithaca follow Odysseus on the road, planning to avenge the killing of the Suitors, their sons.
 The goddess Athena and the god Zeus intervene and persuade both sides to make peace.

 Other tales

 According to some late sources, most of them purely genealogical, Odysseus had many other children besides Telemachus.
 Most such genealogies aimed to link Odysseus with the foundation of many Italic cities.
+This would seem to contradict The Odyssey, which says that Odysseus's family line can only produce a single child per generation by the order of Zeus, with Telemachus already existing as that sole heir.
+However, the Odyssey also notes the existence of Odysseus's sister, Ctimene.

-The most famous being:
+The most famous of the other children are: